abpframework/abp/docs/en/ui-themes/lepton-x/index.md

 > You can download the source code of a certain version by using the `--version` parameter.
 See the [ABP CLI documentation](../../cli/index#get-source) for other possible options.

-ABP Commercial customers can also download the source code of the [https://x.leptontheme.com/](https://x.leptontheme.com/) from [https://abp.io/api/download/samples/leptonx-demo](https://abp.io/api/download/samples/leptonx-demo).
+ABP customers can also download the source code of the [https://x.leptontheme.com/](https://x.leptontheme.com/) from [https://abp.io/api/download/samples/leptonx-demo](https://abp.io/api/download/samples/leptonx-demo).

 In order to understand structure of LeptonX's source code and build it from its source code, you can check [LeptonX source code documentation](source-files.md).